allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/self-balancing-step-final.webp"
 alt="Self-balancing, Final state of the b-tree, after adding multiple values."/>

 > **_NOTE:_** On this point you may have a valid concern that there is a lot of free space that has no chance to be
 > filled.
-For example the page with 14.
+For example, the page with 14.
 15 and 16 are in different pages, so this page will remain with only one value
 > and
 > two free spaces forever.
 >